salsita/react-training/README.md

 * Import the created `entitiesReducer` and add it to the root reducer

+### entitiesSaga
+Location: `src/modules/entities/entities-saga.ts`

+This file contains a saga which normalizes data and stores them to the entities state.

+* Create a `normalizeAndStore` saga:
+  * Call `normalize(data, schema)` to normalize the passed data.
+    * The `normalize` function returns an object with two properties: `entities` and `result`.
+  * Dispatch `entities/entitiesUpdated` action with the payload containing  `entities`.
+  * Return the `result`.

 ### usersSaga
 Location: `src/modules/users/users-saga.ts`

 Currently, the same denormalized data that comes from the BE server are stored in the state.
 We need to normalize the data from response and store them in the entity repository.

-* Call `normalize(data, schema)` to normalize the fetched data
+* Call the `normalizeAndStore` saga to normalize the fetched data and store the entities
-* Dispatch the `users/usersLoaded` action to save the normalized data in the store
+* Dispatch the `users/usersLoaded` action to save the user `id`s the store

 ### EntitiesSelectors
 Location: `src/modules/entities/entities-selectors.ts`